Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

 Earlier Sirisensa’s United People’s Freedom Alliance (UPFA) had said it would quit the ruling coalition, capping months of rising tensions between the president’s bloc and Wickremesinghe’s centre-right United National Party (UNP).

-UPFA lawmaker Susil Premejayantha told reporters that a new cabinet would be sworn in soon.
+UPFA lawmaker Susil Premajayantha told reporters that a new cabinet would be sworn in soon.

+Sri Lanka’s $87 billion economy has been under pressure in recent years, with growth slowing to a 16-year low of 3.3 percent last year due to tight monetary and fiscal conditions, droughts and floods.

 The ruling coalition had been further strained in recent days by strong criticism from Sirisena and his allies that ministers from Wickremesinghe’s party did not act properly in investigating an alleged assassination plot to kill the president and former Defence Secretary Gotabaya Rajapaksa, the new prime minister’s younger brother.